-- Infect any District property with a virus or program that damages, alters, destroys or provides access to unauthorized data/information. - Hack or bypass network security and/or filters. - Violate the Academic Integrity Policy. - Use any technology, including the Internet, that violates Federal, State and Local laws along with any Board policy. - Use the Internet to send or receive messages that are inflammatory, harassing in nature (cyber bullying), sexist, racist, or contains obscene or pornographic material. - Access inappropriate files or materials including all pornographic material. - May not use technology to record, transmit or post photographic images or video of a person or persons on school property without prior approval from a staff member. - Access or modify other accounts, data, files or passwords without authorization. - Allow others to use my account to access the Internet or school network. - Use the Internet for commercial or for profit purposes. - Use the Internet to obtain or distribute illegal copies of software, printed materials or other materials to which I do not have ownership. - Use electronic devices during the course of the school day unless approved by the classroom teacher and/or school administration.

-- Access, use, disclose or disseminate student or staff information. - Use the device at unauthorized times, which may result in the loss of privileges.
+- Infect any Fraser Public Schools property with a virus or program that damages, alters, destroys or provides access to unauthorized data/information. - Hack or bypass network security and/or filters. - Violate the Academic Integrity Policy. - Use any technology, including the Internet, that violates Federal, State and Local laws along with any School board policy. - Use the Internet to send or receive messages that are inflammatory, harassing in nature (cyber bullying), sexist, racist, or contains obscene or pornographic material. - Access inappropriate files or materials including all pornographic material. - May not use technology to record, transmit or post photographic images or video of a person or persons on school property without prior approval from a staff member. - Access or modify other accounts, data, files or passwords without authorization. - Allow others to use my account to access the Internet or school network. - Use the Internet for commercial or for profit purposes. - Use the Internet to obtain or distribute illegal copies of software, printed materials or other materials to which I do not have ownership. - Use electronic devices during the course of the school day unless approved by the classroom teacher and/or school administration. - Access, use, disclose or disseminate student or staff information. - Use the device at unauthorized times, which may result in the loss of privileges.

-The Superintendent or designee reserves the right to access, read and/or delete any information stored or used on the network.
+The Superintendent or designee of the Fraser Public Schools reserves the right to access, read and/or delete any information stored or used on the network.
 The School District has the right to collect and examine any device upon demand.

-§8.7 Bring Your Own Technology (BYOT) Policy
+FRASER PUBLIC SCHOOLS Bring Your Own Technology (BYOT) Policy

-Introduction The availability of wireless Internet access in all District buildings is now allowing students to bring their own technology to school.
+Introduction: The availability of wireless Internet access in all Fraser Public Schools is now allowing students to bring their own technology to school.
 Students are now able to use their personal wireless devices to complete their schoolwork.
 In order to access the District network, students will need to comply with the District Acceptable Use Policy (AUP) and the BYOT Policy.
-Please be aware that Bring Your Own Technology is considered a privilege, and is solely at the discretion of District staff.
+Please be aware that Bring Your Own Technology is considered a privilege, and is solely at the discretion of the Fraser Public Schools staff.

-Technology For purposes of the BYOT policy, technology means a privately owned wireless electronic device.
+Technology: For purposes of the BYOT policy, technology means a privately owned wireless electronic device.

-Internet Only the District Internet connection may be accessed while on school property.
+Internet: Only the District Internet connection may be accessed while on school property.

-Security and Damages The individual owner is responsible for the security and safety of the device.
-The District and its employees are not liable for any device brought to the School District.
+Security and Damages: The individual owner is responsible for the security and safety of the device.
+Fraser Public Schools and its employees are not liable for any device brought to the School District.
 Individuals are encouraged to utilize security methods for their own devices.
 The District will not investigate theft or damage to a personal device.